INTRODUCTORY ASTRONOMY LECTURE

 TRANSFERABILITY: CSU; UC TRANSFER LIMIT SKILLS ADVISORY: English 103, Math 1.

 TEXT: ASTRONOMY At Play In The Cosmos, by Adam Frank (available in bookstore).
-If you buy the book used, you will be required to purchase on-line access for around $30 (or so they tell me).
-You will also need to purchase a supplemental "ERTH-101 Lecture Kit" card (from cashier on top floor).
+If you buy the book used, you will be required to purchase on-line access for around $30 (but this spring it's FREE - so no worries).
+You will also need to purchase a supplemental "ERTH-101 Lecture Kit" card (from cashier on top floor, about $5).
 Do not get the Astro Lab kit card unless you are also enrolled in the ERTH 102 Astronomy Lab course.

 GRADING: Grading is based on consistent performance.
 No single test will determine your grade.
 Please note that all assignments are required components of your grade.
-You must complete all assignments to pass this course regardless of your cumulative percentage.
+IMPORTANT: You must complete all assignments to pass this course regardless of your cumulative percentage.
+Following is a tentative grading criteria (adjustments may be made as assignments are added or deleted).

 GRADING SCALE: The grading scale (subject to revision) will follow the traditional percentage breakdown of 90's (A), 80's (B), 70's (C), 60's (D), and below (F).
 Scores may be curved slightly to help you, so always strive to do your best.
-Plus minus grading is now being implemented at SBCC, so borderline grades may receive a +/- designation.
+Plus minus grading has been implemented at SBCC, so borderline grades may receive a +/- designation.

 STUDENT LEARNING OUTCOMES: